-LOS ANGELES (AP) — For someone who loves to share photos of herself online, little is known about V. Stiviano other than that she is at the center of a scandal involving Clippers owner Donald Sterling.
+LOS ANGELES (AP) — For someone who loves to share photos of herself online, little is known about V. Stiviano other than that she is at the center of a scandal involving Los Angeles Clippers owner Donald Sterling.

-The 31-year-old Los Angeles resident is being sued by Sterling’s wife and has been identified as the woman heard on an audio recording of a racist diatribe attributed to the Clippers’ owner.
-With the NBA set to address the allegations against Sterling at a news conference Tuesday, Stiviano remains a key figure in a scandal that started out on the websites TMZ and Deadspin and has since drawn the attention of league officials, sports stars who are calling for sanctions against Sterling, and President Barack Obama.
+The 31-year-old Los Angeles resident is being sued by Sterling’s wife, and has been identified as the woman heard on an audio recording of a racist diatribe attributed to the Clippers’ owner.
+With the NBA set to address the allegations against Sterling at a news conference on Tuesday, Stiviano remains a key figure in a scandal that started out on the websites TMZ and Deadspin and has since drawn the attention of league officials, sports stars who are calling for sanctions against Sterling, and President Barack Obama.

 Here are some key details about Stiviano:

 WHAT’S WITH THE NAME?

 Stiviano was born Maria Vanessa Perez in October 1982 in Los Angeles, but successfully petitioned to change her name to V. Stiviano in 2010.
 There’s no explanation for what the name means, but her stated reason in the court filing was, “Born from a rape case and having yet been fully accepted because of my race.”

 In the recorded conversation purported to be with Sterling, the woman identified by TMZ as Stiviano said she was of black and Mexican descent.